-(41st Pennsylvania Infantry)
+(41st Pennsylvania Volunteer Infantry Regiment)

 About the monument

-The monument stands 18′ 6″ tall and is made of alternating rough and polished pink granite segments, with inscriptions on the polished segments.
+The monument is 18′ 6″ tall and is made of alternating rough and polished pink granite segments, with inscriptions on the polished segments.
 It has the Maltese Cross symbol of the Union Fifth Army Corps and a bronze plaque of the Seal of the Commonwealth of Pennsylvania on its front.
 The monument was dedicated in September of 1890 by the State of Pennsylvania.

 From the front of the monument:

 Mustered in May 30 – July 3, 1861 –